m1nhengChen/SOPI/README.md

 <img src="/img/framework.png" width="500px"/>

-In this [paper](https://arxiv.org/abs/2305.06252), we propose a novel two-stage 2D/3D registration framework, Embedded Feature Similarity Optimization with Specific Parameter Initialization (SOPI), which can align the images automatically without a large amount of real X-ray data for training and weaken the effect of incorrect initialization on the registration algorithm.
+In this work, we propose a novel two-stage 2D/3D registration framework, Embedded Feature Similarity Optimization with Specific Parameter Initialization (SOPI), which can align the images automatically without a large amount of real X-ray data for training and weaken the effect of incorrect initialization on the registration algorithm.
 In this framework, we propose a regressive parameterspecific module, Rigid Transformation Parameter Initialization (RTPI) module,